MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-config.md

 More information and configuration options are provided in the following sections.

-## Configuration file path
+## Configuration set-up

+Default configuration

-By default, Application Insights Java 3.x expects the configuration file to be named `applicationinsights.json`, and to be located in the same directory as `applicationinsights-agent-3.6.0.jar`.
+By default, Application Insights Java 3.x expects the configuration file to be named applicationinsights.json and located in the same directory as applicationinsights-agent-3.6.0.jar.

+Alternative configurations

+1. Custom configuration file
-You can specify your own configuration file path by using one of these two options:
+You can specify a custom configuration file with o	the APPLICATIONINSIGHTS_CONFIGURATION_FILE environment variable o	the applicationinsights.configuration.file system property

-* `APPLICATIONINSIGHTS_CONFIGURATION_FILE` environment variable
-* `applicationinsights.configuration.file` Java system property

-If you specify a relative path, it resolves relative to the directory where `applicationinsights-agent-3.6.0.jar` is located.
+2. If you provide a relative path, it will resolve relative to the directory where applicationinsights-agent-3.6.0.jar is located.
+3. JSON configuration

-Alternatively, instead of using a configuration file, you can specify the entire _content_ of the JSON configuration via the environment variable `APPLICATIONINSIGHTS_CONFIGURATION_CONTENT`.
+Instead of using a configuration file, you can set the entire JSON configuration with:
+•	the APPLICATIONINSIGHTS_CONFIGURATION_CONTENT environment variable
+o	the applicationinsights.configuration.content system property

 ## Connection string